dan-arnaiz/dan-arnaiz/README.md

 - Currently, I'm working on building my personal portfolio website to showcase my projects and skills.
 - Exploring the latest front-end frameworks and tools to stay up-to-date with industry trends.
-- Also working as a Data Migration Specialist for a SaaS company.
+- Also working as a Data Migration Specialist for a SaaS/UCaaS company.

 ## 🌱 What I'm Learning